chinapedia/wikipedia.abstract.en/Page/Lesotho.md

 Culture

-Parade_of_Basotho_women.jpgs]] Traditional musical instruments include _LEKOLULO_, a kind of flute used by herding boys, _SETOLO-TOLO_, played by men using their mouth, and the woman's stringed _THOMO_.
+s]] Traditional musical instruments include _LEKOLULO_, a kind of flute used by herding boys, _SETOLO-TOLO_, played by men using their mouth, and the woman's stringed _THOMO_.

 The national anthem of Lesotho is "_Lesotho Fatše La Bo-ntata Rona_", which literally translates into "Lesotho, Land of Our Fore-Fathers".